mBayraktar12/Scrape-EPL-Data/README.md

 You can adjust the scraping behavior by modifying the constants in the script:

 - `DATA_DELAY`: Adjust the delay (in seconds) between web requests to avoid overloading the website's server.

-## Troubleshooting

-If you encounter any issues or errors while running the script, feel free to open an issue in this repository, and we'll do our best to help you.